djdrysdale/digital-garden/posts/why-narrative-matters-to-ux.md

   - "narrative"
 description: "Whether we’re conscious of it or not, we’re always telling stories.
 But stories aren’t just about their content.
 They’re also about how we tell them."
 ---

-#### _Whether we’re conscious of it or not, we’re always telling stories.
-But stories aren’t just about their content.
-They’re also about how we tell them._

 I took computer science in tenth grade.
 We were learning Turbo Pascal, or maybe Hypercard.
 Either way, I wrote a program that had what today we would call a conversational interface.
 It referred to itself using personal pronouns like "I" and "me," and had a friendly, informal tone of voice.
 I showed it to my teacher, Mr Vogt.
 He thought about it for a second and said, "People don't like it when computers act like people.
 It makes them uncomfortable."

 I had never thought about this before.
 First, I don't think I'd ever thought about any user of my program besides myself.
 Second, I had certainly never considered that the way I presented an interaction could affect the way a user would feel.